Antibiotic use in livestock: Growth stimulation

 In 1910 in the United States, a meat shortage resulted in protests and boycotts.
 After this and other shortages, the public demanded government research into stabilization of food supplies.
-Since the 1900s, livestock production on United States farms has had to rear larger quantities of animals over a short period of time to meet new consumer demands.
+Since the 1900s, livestock production on United States farms has reared larger quantities of animals over a short period of time which has helped to meet consumer demand.
 It was discovered in the 1940s that feeding subtherapeutic levels of antibiotics improved feed efficiency and accelerated animal growth.
 Following this discovery, American Cyanamid published research establishing the practice of using antibiotic growth promoters.
 By 2001, this practice had grown so much that a report by the Union of Concerned Scientists found that nearly 90% of the total use of antimicrobials in the United States was for non-therapeutic purposes in agricultural production.

 Certain antibiotics, when given in low, subtherapeutic doses, are known to improve feed conversion efficiency (more output, such as muscle or milk, for a given amount of feed) and may promote greater growth, most likely by affecting gut flora.
 The drugs listed below can be used to increase feed conversion ratio and weight gain, but are not legally allowed to be used for such purposes any longer in the United States.
 Some drugs listed below are ionophores, which are coccidiostats and not classified as antibiotics in many countries; they have not been shown to increase risk of antibiotic-resistant infections in humans.